 Why people DON’T DRINK enough water?

-These are the common reasons runners and walkers don’t consume sufficient fluids while training and running a target event.
+These are the common reasons runners and walkers don’t consume sufficient fluids while training and running a event.

-- Drinking makes my stomach upset
+- Drinking makes the stomach upset

 - I don’t feel thirsty

 These common reasons are usually found in inexperienced runners who have not practiced hydration.
 Over the course of a 3-6 month training season, runners can learn when and how much to drink while minimizing time spent peeing.
 Have you ever seen a fast runner in line to pee?

 Examples: determine your H2O requirements

 A lady who weighs 125 pounds and is exercising for 15-minutes each day, is not pregnant, is not breastfeeding, does not live at high altitude, lives in a dry climate, drinks no alcohol, lives where the weather is not very hot or very cold, and is not sick with fever or diarrhea should have 72 ounces of water today, or 2.2 quarts.
 In a healthy diet, about 20 percent of her needed water may come from the foods she eats, thus if she eats a healthy diet, she can get by drinking only 57 ounces (1.8 quarts) of water per day.